Internships / Match / About The APPIC Match / Military Internships

 To contact an Army Health Care (AMEDD) Recruiter, go to https://www.goarmy.com or call 1-888-550-ARMY.

-If you encounter issues or need assistance navigating the commissioning process, please reach out to the Army internship Program Director(s) of the site(s) to which you are applying, or alternately you can reach out to the Army Psychology National Training Coordinator, MAJ Patterson at Thomas.j.patterson75.mil@health.mil.
+If you encounter any issues, need assistance navigating the commissioning process, or need help connecting with a recruiter, please reach out to the Army internship Program Director(s) of the site(s) to which you are applying, or alternately you can reach out to the Army Psychology National Training Coordinator, MAJ(P) Patterson at Thomas.j.patterson75.mil@health.mil.

 NAVY